-Peer Committee Functions
+Peer Review Functions

-- 1. Peer Review Committee members shall sign a confidentially and conflict of interest statement at each meeting. - 2.
-Committee members must not participate in peer review activities if they have a direct or indirect interest in the peer review outcome.

-- 3. The Peer Review Committee must evaluate the case referred to peer review based on all information made available through the QI Management process. - 4.
-The Peer Review Committee is responsible for making recommendations to the Medical Director.
-Together they must determine appropriate action which may include, but is not limited to: Peer contact, education, credentials, limits on new member enrollment, sanctions, or other corrective actions.
+- 1. Peer Review members sign a confidentially and conflict of interest statement at least annually. - 2.
+Peer Review members must not participate in peer review activities if they have a direct or indirect interest in the peer review outcome. - 3.
+Peer Reviewers must evaluate any case referred for peer review based on all information made available. - 4.
+Peer Reviewers determinations regarding appropriate actions which may include, but are not limited to: Peer contact, education, credentials, limits on new member enrollment, sanctions, corrective actions, or removal from network participation.
 The Medical Director is responsible for ensuring that the corrective actions are implemented. - 5.
-The Peer Review Committee is responsible for making recommendations to the Medical Director and referrals to Child Protective Services, Adult Protective Services, the appropriate regulatory agency or board, and State agency for further investigation or action if not already referred during the QI process.
-Notification must occur when the Committee determines care was not provided according to community standards.
-Initial notice may be verbal but must be followed by a written report. - 6.
+Peer Reviewers are responsible for making recommendations to the appropriate regulatory agency or board, and State agency for further investigation or action when it is determined that care was not provided according to community standards.
+Initial notice may be verbal but must be followed by a written report within 10 days. - 6.
 All information used in the peer review process is kept confidential and is not discussed outside of the peer review process.
-The reports, meetings, minutes, documents, recommendations, and participants must be kept confidential except for implementing recommendations made by the Peer Review Committee.

-Peer Review Committee meetings are protected by State and Federal Law, documents from the proceedings must not leave the room and shall be collected by staff at the meeting closure.
-Any Committee member copies, hand- written notes, post-it notes, or other material that will not be retained in the case file must be destroyed at the end of the session.

-Peer Review Committee documentation must be provided to State and Federal agencies upon request.
+The reports, meetings, minutes, documents, recommendations, and participants must be kept confidential except for implementing recommendations made by the Peer Reviewers. - 7.
+Peer Review documents are protected by State and Federal Law.
+Documents from the proceedings must not leave the room and must be collected by staff at the meeting closure.
+Any Committee member copies, hand-written notes, post-it notes, or other material that will not be retained in the case file must be destroyed at the end of the session. - 8.
+Peer Review documentation must be provided to State and Federal agencies upon request.
 Providers and practitioners must be informed regarding the peer review process and peer review grievance procedures.

-QI PROCESS
+OI PROCESS